 On the other hand, sending $100 a month consistently would allow you to pay the balance in just under two years.
 (Again, assuming you make no future charges on the card and your APR doesn't change).

 Minimum payments only lower your balance a small amount at a time because a large amount of your payment is applied to monthly interest instead of your credit card balance.
-So if you have a high utilization, it will take several months, maybe even years, to reduce your balance and lower your utilization.
-Bringing your balance down faster by paying more than the minimum will help improve your credit score.
+What this means for your credit score is your balance to limit ratio remains high for the time it takes you to pay it down.

 So if you have high card utilization (how much you use your card), and make minimum payments, it will take several months or years to reduce your utilization ratio.
 Experian uses a credit utilization ratio to rate credit utilization.